Hebrew Letter: Aleph

 - What emotions come up for you as you start something new?

-- What fears do you have of the future?
+- What fears do you have for the future?

 Special Notes: The Fool does not have a specific place in the order of the Major Arcana or the rest of the deck.
 His place is outside of the number system.